Home / Service Level Agreement

 (P3)

-A service is not available causing inconvenience, however, business operations can continue without major disruption the system and no workaround exists.
+MediumIncident which causes a loss of some important functionality. affecting interaction with the Cloud Offering.Cloud Offering functionality is impacted causing inconvenience; however, business operations can continue without major disruption to the Cloud Offering and no workaround exists.

 Priority 4